Hospital Asset Tracking

 The hospital asset tracking system helps control the use and availability of diagnostic medical devices or life-support equipment (e.g., artificial lungs ventilation machines, kidney dialysis machines) and track information on asset location, length of use, maintenance schedule, etc. The medical staff can access a device or equipment only if authorized and check the description of its intended use in the asset tracking solution.

-Asset requesting and location tracking in real time
+Asset requests and real-time location tracking

 Medical assets data storage

-Inventory control and maintenance
+Inventory quality control and maintenance

 Asset security monitoring